 It shouldn’t be a surprise to hear a woodpecker in a wood.
 It depends on the circumstances I suppose.
 In the last week of January, I was in a small wood on the edge of a housing estate in Lewisham – Hillcrest Wood.
-The sound of a great spotted woodpecker drumming is not yet uncommon, even in London, but here, as you will see, it felt unexpected, though enormously welcome.
+The sound of a great spotted woodpecker drumming is not yet uncommon, even in London, but here, it felt unexpected, though enormously welcome.

 With each item that we pulled out I found myself at once feeling a knee-jerk anger at whoever had tossed it there, but also wondering about their lives.
 Who was it who’d dropped this stuff?
 What did they do?
 What were they called?
 Within this one little wood was a layered snapshot in refuse of London lives; all this rubbish linking back to people who had hung out here, or found themselves passing through, snacking, drinking, smoking.